 Phipps Conservatory and Botanical Gardens- Gallery Room and Produce Market

-This indoor play space at Phipps is one of the main reasons we love it so much with our toddler.
+Phipps is one of our favorite things to do with family in Pittsburgh.
+The special events, on-going activities and play area make it great with a toddler or kids of any age.
 (In addition to the beautiful flowers, of course!)
-When you first enter the space, there’s a full wooden kitchen set for kids to cook, store and serve their pretend food.
+When you first enter the Gallery Room, there’s a full wooden kitchen set for kids to cook, store and serve their pretend food.
 The highlight of the space is the produce market, which is full of a variety of pretend meats, cheeses and produce for kids to shop with the mini shopping carts.
 They can even check out at one of two registers after they complete their grocery shopping.
-All of this is set among a variety of plant species like the rest of Phipps.

 - Location: One Schenley Drive, Pittsburgh, PA